By Adam Pagnucco.

 The most feared person in MoCo politics is not an elected official.
 He’s not a union leader, a developer, a big contributor or even a blogger.
 He’s Washington Post reporter Bill Turque, who has covered the MoCo beat for over four years.
 Happily for politicians and unhappily for the rest of us, Turque has stepped down and it’s unclear what the Post will do next.

 MoCo officials did not fully understand what they were getting when Turque began writing about the county.
 Among his many previous assignments, Turque covered former D.C. public schools chancellor Michelle Rhee, a FAR tougher figure than any MoCo politician.
 Turque’s battle for information from the school system escalated to the point when his own bosses tried to censor him.
 Then there’s the story of when the Post allowed Rhee to use one of their conference rooms to hold a meeting.
 Rumor has it that Turque quietly walked in with a notepad.
-Rhee was about as pleased as a bride who sees a cockroach in her wedding cake!
+Rhee was about as pleased as a bride who sees a cockroach in her wedding cake and wedding gown!

 Politicians in MoCo had it easy from the Post until Turque showed up.
 His two predecessors on the MoCo beat were Mike Laris, who wrote one or two articles a month, and Victor Zapana, who was fresh out of college.
 Neither knew a lot about the county.
 Turque, in contrast, was a long-time resident who quickly learned the history and the players.
 Before long, inconvenient stories began appearing in the paper.
 Politicians began longing for the days of scanty coverage!